Recreio dos Bandeirantes: History

 Development in the area began in 1959, and only more recently, have well-to-do residents discovered and made Recreio their home.
 Despite a high population density, the neighborhood is mostly residential and does not have the busy nightlife of more central neighborhoods like Lapa, Copacabana, Leblon, and Ipanema, but there has been an increase in the number of restaurants, pizzerias, bars, private schools and colleges.
 There are a few favelas, or slums, in the section.
 Recreio has an organized association of residents who communicate online with tips and news about the neighborhood.
 They have been able to address the need for the city building a ciclovia—a road for bicycles—and authorities have been persuaded to build, in the future, two subway stations in the section to facilitate commuting to downtown and the South Side (which would otherwise take about 1.5 h).

+Recent history

+In the 1920s, the American Joseph Wesley Finch, born in California in 1884, acquired a group of lands from Banco do Crédito Móvel that would later form what is now known as Gleba B of Recreio.
+He then began developing the area for the sale of land lots.

+On 14 June 2026, two helicopters collided in mid-air over a former church in Recreio, with one aircraft's wreckage crashing in the parking lot of a local car dealership.
+Six people were killed in the collision, including American musician Oliver Tree, Argentine YouTube personality Gaspi, and Argentine filmmaker Lucas A. Vignale.
+The helicopter landed in an electrical car service, and caused a huge fire.